Case Study – Cricket Green Schooladmin2021-07-16T13:06:28+00:00

-Cricket Green is a forward-thinking SEN school in South London which has been using Cosmo to focus on the individualised learning experiences of many of it’s students.
+Cricket Green is a forward-thinking SEN school in South London that has been using Cosmo to focus on the individualised learning experiences of many of its students.

 How was Cosmo used?

-Meighan wanted to introduce a whole-class activity that increased her class’s movement, spatial awareness, and scanning skills, as well as nurturing skills such as joint attention and collaboration.
+Meighan wanted to introduce a whole-class activity that would increase her learners’ movement, spatial awareness, and scanning skills and nurture skills such as joint attention and collaboration.

-She used two Cosmo activities (Exercise & Showdown) during regular 40 minute lessons, over a whole term.
-The cosmoids were spread around the class and students had to find and press as many as they could in the allotted time.
+She used two Cosmo activities (Exercise & Showdown) during regular 40-minute lessons over a whole term.
+The Cosmoids were spread around the class, and students had to find and press as many as they could in a given time.
 Students then wrote their scores on a large scoreboard that the class had created together.
-Students also split into teams and played Showdown together, which involved each team being allocated a colour and then finding as many of their coloured cosmoids as possible, in the allotted time.
+Students also split into teams and played Showdown together which involved each team being allocated a colour and then finding as many of their coloured Cosmoids as possible, in a given time.